Jump to main content

 We create the sustainable cities of the future

-Castellum works sustainably.
+Castellum has a strong focus on sustainability.
 We are reducing our environmental impact, we work on energy efficiency, and we certify our properties for sustainability.
 We are a long-term community developer.
 Sustainability is integrated into everything we do.
 And in all of our investments.
-We regard laws and regulations as minimum requirements, and strive for continual improvements.
+We regard laws and regulations as minimum requirements and strive for continual improvements.
 Castellum is a responsible community developer, and we drive development forward.
 “The sustainable city 2030” consists of three areas of focus: Future-proofed assets, Sustainable workplaces and Sound business.
 Based on these areas of focus, Castellum conducts its operations responsibly and creates long-term solutions from an economic, ecological and social perspective.
 By 2030, Castellum will have net-zero carbon emissions.
-In 2017, the Board of Directors adopted a concrete sustainability strategy – The sustainable city 2030 – with 22 measurable targets that are revised and updated annually.
+In 2017, the Board of Directors adopted a concrete sustainability strategy – The sustainable city 2030 – with 23 measurable targets that are revised and updated annually.
 The majority of the targets are monitored and reported quarterly.
 The climate-related goals that Castellum has adopted have been approved by the Science Based Targets initiative (SBTi).

 Focus areas